 The transhumance in Schnalstal Valley, which is still practiced and deeply rooted in local tradition, dates back 600 years.
-This ancient tradition in Schnalstal Valley is now part of the Intangible Cultural Heritage.
+This ancient tradition in Schnalstal Valley is part of the Intangible Cultural Heritage and now also an immaterial World Cultural Heritage of UNESCO.
 The annual migration in Schnalstal Valley is the only cross-border and trans-glacial transhumance in existence.

 Every June, the shepherds lead flocks of 3,000 – 4,000 sheep on a mass migration from Vernago/Vernagt and Maso Corto/Kurzras across two mountain passes to the fertile pastures of Vent in neighboring Austria.
 The transhumance in the Schnalstal Valley covers more than 40km, across gullies and snow-covered fields.